imJ4m3s/inCP/README.md

 A new CPPS source, currently being made.

-Comepleted files will be posted here.
+Completed files will be posted here.

 -------------------
 Developer(s): James